kube-rs/website/docs/controllers/reconciler.md

 ## Reasons for reconciliation

-Notice that the **reason** for why the reconciliation started is **not included** in the signature of `reconcile`; **you only get the object**.
-The reason for this omission is **fault-tolerance**:
+Notice that the [ReconcileReason] is **not included** in the signature of `reconcile`; **you only get the object**.
+The reason for this omission is to encourage **fault-tolerance**:

 !!! note "Fault-tolerance against missed messages"

-    If your controller is down / crashed earlier, you **might have missed messages**.
-No matter how well you guard against downtime (e.g with multiple replicas, rolling upgrades, pdbs, leases), the Kubernetes watch api is **not sufficiently safe** to guarantee unmissed messages. <!-- TODO; link to desync explanations (watch desyncs can happen and you never know you will have skipped an update) -->
+    If your controller has downtime you can miss messages.
+Additionally, the Kubernetes watch api does not guarantee delivery.
+You will likely miss some messages, and when this happens, Kubernetes will coalesce the ones you have not received into one single message. <!-- TODO; link to desync explanations (watch desyncs can happen and you never know you will have skipped an update) -->

-It is unsafe to give you a reason for why you got a `reconcile` call, because it is sometimes impossible to know.

-We therefore **omit** this information, so you that you write a more **defensive reconciler**.

-You should:
+As a result, the reason is just a __best-effort property__ (that we only include for telemetry).
+You should not attempt to write logic against the reason in your reconciler.

+Instead, you must write a **defensive reconciler** and handle missed messages, and paritial runs:

 - assume nothing about why reconciliation started
-- assume the reconciler could have failed at any point during the function
+- assume the reconciler could have failed at any question mark
 - check every property independently (you always start at the beginning)

 The type of **defensive** function writing described above is intended to grant a formal property called **idempotency**.